filecoin-project/FIPs/FIPS/fip-xxxx-ni-porep.md

 ## Rationale

 NI-PoRep represents the ultimate PoRep optimization which has little downside with respect to the status quo.
-It would allow to remove `PreCommit` (and thus PreCommit Deposit), at the cost of augmenting C2 costs (which would result in a limited cost increase looking at onboarding costs as a whole.
+It allows to remove `PreCommit` (and thus PreCommit Deposit), at the cost of augmenting C2 costs (which would result in a limited cost increase looking at onboarding costs as a whole.
 More details in [Discussion #854](https://github.com/filecoin-project/FIPs/discussions/854)).
-Additionally, we would have

-- Drastically simplified pipeline
-- Decoupling of Storage and Computation (thus trustless SaaS and HDD wholesale)
-- No need of new Trusted Setup,
-- No proving overhead on the StorageProvider side,
-- No impact on PoRep security

 We considered lower level of security (like 80 bits) but we are convinced that 128 is the best long term option.

-[gas and proving considerations to be added after fil crypto review]

-[batch balancer paragraph to be added]

 ## Backwards Compatibility

-Synthetic PoRep would become a new proof type with a different on-chain flow as current PoRep (due to the removal of the `PreCommit` step).
+NI-PoRep would become a new proof type with a different on-chain flow as current PoRep (due to the removal of the `PreCommit` step).

 ## Test Cases